immutant/immutant/docs/guides/caching.md

 Caches are inherently mutable.
 In 1.x, we provided a `Mutable` protocol, the functions of which merely invoked the corresponding [ConcurrentMap] methods implemented by the Infinispan caches.
-In *The Deuce*, `Mutable` has been removed, as we felt it offered little value over the simple Java interop Clojure provides anyway.
+In 2.x, `Mutable` has been removed, as we felt it offered little value over the simple Java interop Clojure provides anyway.

 ### Reading